Galveston Historical Foundation

 GHF is pleased to recognize quality preservation work on our island.
 Galveston offers a long history of local property owners who care about their properties and respect our significant local architecture.
 That is why we issue this list of projects.
 This list of award winners further recognizes the wonderful leadership of Sally Wallace for so many years at GHF and on her own in the community.
 Her vision continues as we honor this group of award winners. – Dwayne Jones, GHF Executive Director

-Galveston County projects completed after January 1, 2020, will be considered for the 2021-2022 awards.
+Galveston County projects completed after January 1, 2024, will be considered for the 2024-2025 awards.
 A project can be nominated by either the property owner or another individual or group, such as a neighborhood organization, building contractor, or architect.
-DEADLINE FOR SUBMISSIONS: Friday, AUGUST 26, 2022.
-The 2022 awards will be held on Friday, October 14 in conjunction with GHF’s annual Genteel Junque sale at The Depot on Market.
+The 2024/2025 awards will be held on Friday, October 17 in conjunction with GHF’s annual Genteel Junque sale at The Depot on Market.

 SALLY B. WALLACE AWARD GUIDELINES